microsoft/jacdac-ts/docs/index.md

 ## Usage: npm + TypeScript

-Add the ``jacdac-ts`` NPM module to your project.
+Add the [jacdac-ts npm](https://www.npmjs.com/package/jacdac-ts) module to your project.

 ```
 npm install --save jacdac-ts
 ```

-Import the library.
+Import the library in your Typescript project.

 ```javascript
 import * from 'jacdac-ts'
 ```

+## Samples